 Initially, you'll talk to a plastic surgeon about a face-lift.
 During your first visit, your plastic surgeon will likely:

 - Review your medical history.
 Be prepared to answer questions about current and past medical conditions, such as high blood pressure.
-Talk about any medications you're taking or have taken recently — especially those that might affect your blood's ability to clot — as well as any surgeries you've had.
+Talk about any medications, including over-the-counter drugs and herbal supplements, you're taking or have taken recently — especially those that might affect your blood's ability to clot — as well as any surgeries you've had.

 Before a face-lift you might also need to:

 - Follow medication directions.
 You'll likely need to avoid taking aspirin, anti-inflammatory drugs and herbal supplements, which can increase bleeding.
-You might need to start taking antibiotics before a face-lift to prevent an infection after the procedure.
 Also, if you're prone to high blood pressure, you might need to take blood pressure medication before a face-lift.

 - Wash your face and hair.
 You'll likely need to bathe and wash your hair the night before and the morning of your face-lift.